Lecture: Using social media metrics. (Guest lecturer: Verity Trott)

 - To what extent do you think a range of views is being expressed?
 Try to take the first twenty messages and assign them to categories (in favour of X, against X) – how difficult is it to do this?

-The page you started from ranks hashtags by the number of times they are used in every 1k tweets.
-This is a useful number for assessing relative prominence of topics, but how much does it tell us beyond that? (some additional questions to think about here: how many twitter users are there in Australia?
+The page you started from does not tell us how the rankings are decided.
+Some sort of counting is certainly involved, but there are a couple of possibilities as to how that is done (number of tweets in a period of time, proportion on every 1000 tweets, who knows?).
+However it is derived, this is a useful number for assessing relative prominence of topics, but how much does it tell us beyond that? (some additional questions to think about here: how many twitter users are there in Australia?
 How many tweets are sent per hour?)

 - Could you use the information you found on twitter as evidence for analysing politics?
 Which sorts of information (quantitative, qualitative) could be used for what purposes?

 - Do you think that assessing level of engagement by ranking types of response and then counting them is valid?

 - Or is this a point (as Bahm suggests in the end) where the digital and the humanistic part company?

 html has limited possibilities for placing material on a page – spaces and line breaks basically.
 One way to have better control over layout is to use tables with invisible borders.
 Today’s exercise will walk you through this process.

 - Start a new page in SeaMonkey.
 Add some text then add an image on the same line, then more text.
 How does everything get aligned?
 Add more text before the image until the line wraps – what happens?